 The Connecticut College of Technology Pathways program allows students to complete an associate in science degree program in Technology Studies and continue on to complete a bachelor of science degree in Mechanical Engineering Technology or Manufacturing Engineering Technology at Central Connecticut State University's School of Engineering Science and Technology.
 The curriculum offers a broad range of studies and topics in: mathematics, physics, chemistry, engineering drawing and computer-aided design (CAD), mechanical engineering technologies, and manufacturing engineering technologies.
 The program also includes a solid core of courses in general education.
 Successful completion of the program allows students to enter their junior year at Central Connecticut State University.
 Consultation with a faculty advisor is strongly recommended.

-Common core course listings and definitions appear on page 53.
 Additional courses may be required.
 Note: To complete the degree in two years, students are advised to complete the courses in the sequence listed beginning in the fall semester.